The Common Program of the People's Republic of China 1949-1954

 Source: Peng (2007).
 Page 135

-Amidst ongoing socio-economic reforms, dissent simmered, manifesting in labor disputes and protests.
-The regime's response oscillated between concessions and crackdowns, reflecting the delicate balance between maintaining order and addressing grievances.
-Although the CCP sees himself as the vanguard of the working class, that does not mean the working class blindly follows the party.
-In the period of May 1949 until May 1950, over 9000 labour disputes occur in Shanghai, mainly concerning wages and unemployment.
-The new regime quickly dismantles all independent labour organizations and already in November 1949 temporary measures are taken to control conflicts.
-On January 26, 1951, the government announced a labour assurance.
-It provides the payment of medical expenses, disability pensions, funeral costs, and financial support for the families of workers killed in the workplace, retirement pensions, and maternity leave.
-See Article 32.
+Amidst the ongoing socio-economic reforms, dissent emerged in the form of labor disputes and protests.
+The regime's response alternated between concessions and crackdowns, highlighting the delicate balance between maintaining control and addressing grievances.
+Although the CCP viewed itself as the vanguard of the working class, this did not mean that the working class automatically followed the party's lead.
+Between May 1949 and May 1950, more than 9,000 labor disputes occurred in Shanghai, primarily over wages and unemployment.
+The new regime swiftly dismantled all independent labor organizations, and by November 1949, temporary measures were implemented to manage conflicts.
+On January 26, 1951, the government announced a labor assurance policy.
+It provided the payment of medical expenses, disability pensions, funeral costs, retirement pensions, financial support for the families of workers killed in the workplace, and maternity leave.

 The composition of the people also changes dynamically in different historical periods due to differences in political tasks: